nutellinoit/connectivity-checker-cli/README.md

 Usage ./connectivity-check.sh [environment] <configfile.yaml>
 ```

-The bundled `checks.yaml` file is an example on the check structure:
+The bundled `checks.yaml` file is an example to show the file structure:

 ```yaml
 common: